madvax/assignment/README.md

 unless otherwise specified all defects apply to darwin server version 0c3d817
 1. Average response time returned by Get Status route is incorrect returns `{"TotalRequests":10,"AverageTime":86786}` when using call `curl http://127.0.0.1:8098/stats`.
 Expected response `{"TotalRequests":10,"AverageTime":5002}`
 2. Get Status accepts add via query parameter '?data=value'
-3. Post Hash Shutdown command fails - server does return a clean 200 but the local server message is `2020/09/05 13:32:08 Shutdown signal recieved 2020/09/05 13:32:08 Shutting down` when using the command `curl -X POST -d 'shutdown' http://127.0.0.1:8088/hash` and, 'recieved' is misspelled in response.
+3. Post Hash Shutdown command cosmetic issue - server does return a clean 200 but, the local server message is `2020/09/05 13:32:08 Shutdown signal recieved 2020/09/05 13:32:08 Shutting down` when using the command `curl -X POST -d 'shutdown' http://127.0.0.1:8088/hash` server local message has  'recieved'  misspelled in message.
+4. Unofficial defect, may be testing environment, sometimes the server is not able to handle large client loads (300 clients) and sometimes it does.

 ## Test Cases
-1. Happy Path - Process up to 300 simultaneous requests and returns the correct hash
+1. Happy Path - Process up to 100 simultaneous requests and returns the correct hash
 2. Zero Length password
-3. Excessive Length Password
+3. Max Length Password 100 characters
 4. Clean Shutdown - Completing any in-flight password requests
 5. Shutdown returns 200 and empty response
 6. Get Status Should Accept No Data